Johnadibe/rent-a-ride-app/README.md

 - LinkedIn: [@John Adibe](https://www.linkedin.com/in/john-adibe/)

 ## 🔭 Future Features <a name="future-features"></a>
-- I will add time and date below the nav bar
+- Add admin dashboard
-- I will add footer
+- Add payment portal

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Donmark2k/crypto-market/issues).
+Feel free to check the [issues page](https://github.com/Johnadibe/tour-reservation/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>